merenlab/merenlab.org/tutorials/infant-gut/index.md

 Output .......................................: seqs-for-phylogenomics.fa
 ```

-If you look at the resulting FASTA file, you will realize that it doesn't look like an alignment (I trimmed the output, you will see the full output when you look at this file):
+If you look at the resulting FASTA file, you will realize that it doesn't look like an alignment (I trimmed the output, you will see the full output when you look at the file yourself):

 ``` bash
  $ less seqs-for-phylogenomics.fa